Halloween At Stanfield

-Celebrations of this ghostly night started early in the month to help our residents get into the scary season.
+Activities in celebration of this ghostly night started early in the month at our nursing home to help our residents get into the halloween season.
 We started with a therapeutic day of using differing colours to highlight Halloween templates.
-The use of colours is very powerful as it provides time to reminisce which can be very beneficial in care homes for residents who are able to engage with the activity.
-Not only can doodling ease aggression and irritation but there is also evidence that it can improve social aspects of care homes, being very inclusive.
+The use of colours is very powerful as it provides time to reminisce.
+This can be very beneficial for residents who are able to engage with the activity.
+Additionally, doodling can ease aggression and irritation.
+There is also evidence that it can improve social aspects of care homes, being very inclusive.

 Games are a common activity in our calendar each month.
-We made these ones particularly special with a Halloween theme the night before.
+We made these nursing home activities particularly special for the residents with a Halloween theme the night before.
 Other activities this month involved:

 - Relaxation with hand-massages

 - Musical entertainment from our visiting team of entertainers

 October was National Book Month for 2019.
 We usually hold discussions weekly for residents to gather together and socialise about things they are passionate for.
 On this occasion, we talked about our favourite authors and book characters.
 Other ways to celebrate National Book Month included starting a new book as well as sharing an old book.

 National Poetry Day.
 Residents often enjoy poetry readings for relaxation and stimulation of the mind.
 It would also be a session of reminiscing for some residents who are familiar with some of the authors and specific works.
 Reminiscing is an especially essential part of caring for those with dementia.
 It can give those who share something about their past an opportunity for them to connect with others bringing back happy memories and good feelings.